MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/5a-azure-security.md

 - **File integrity monitoring (FIM)** examines files and registries of operating systems and application software for changes that might indicate an attack.
 A comparison method is used to determine if the current state of the file is different from the last scan of the file.
 You can use this comparison to determine if valid or suspicious modifications have been made to your files.
 - **Adaptive application controls (AAC)** are an intelligent and automated solution for defining allowlists of known-safe applications for your machines.
 When you've configured adaptive application controls, you'll get security alerts if any application runs other than the ones you've defined as safe

-### How does Defender for Containers help secure my Kubernetes clusters?
+### How does Defender for Containers secure my Kubernetes clusters?

 Defender for Containers helps with the core aspects of container security: